-- applies an accounting policy retrospectively; - retrospectively restates items in its financial statements; or reclassified items in its financial statements it is also required to include a statement of financial position at the beginning of the preceding period.
+- retrospectively restates items in its financial statements; or - reclassified items in its financial statements it is also required to include a statement of financial position at the beginning of the preceding period.

-AASB 101.40A to
+AASB 101.40A to 40D

 This third statement of financial position is required to comply with the disclosure requirements outlined in AASB 101 Presentation of Financial Statements at paragraphs 40A to 40D (inclusive).